This creamy cauliflower soup is wonderfully flavored with garlic, nutmeg, and parmesan.

 - 2 tablespoons unsalted butter

-- 1 quart chicken broth (I use the Pacific Natural brand)
+- 1 quart reduced-sodium chicken broth (I use the Pacific Natural brand)

 - In a large stockpot over medium heat, melt the butter.
 Add the onions.
-Cook, stirring occasionally, about 5 minutes, until onions are soft but not browned.
+Cook, stirring occasionally, for about 5 minutes, until the onions are soft but not browned.

 - Add the garlic and the cauliflower.
-Cook, stirring, 2 minutes.
-Add the broth and bring to a boil.
-Reduce heat to medium-low and simmer, covered, 15 minutes, until cauliflower is very tender.
+Cook, stirring, for 2 minutes.
+Add the broth and the kosher salt and bring to a boil.
+Reduce the heat to medium-low and simmer, covered, for 15 minutes, until the cauliflower is very tender.